xnd-project/libxnd/doc/libxnd/data-structures.rst

 libxnd supports data with optional values.
 Any type can have a bitmap for its data.
 Bitmaps are addressed using the linear index in the :macro:`xnd_t` struct.

-For a scalar, the bitmap contains just one addressible bit.
+For a scalar, the bitmap contains just one addressable bit.

 For fixed and variable arrays, the bitmap contains one bit for each item.